web-mojo/ReelGuard-Releases/README.md

 # ReelGuard Backup Checker

-ReelGuard is a free Windows-only app for anyone dealing with card media who needs confidence that every card has been copied before it’s reused or reformatted.
-It detects and displays removable devices (e.g. card media), confirms files exist in your backup destinations and can wipe or fake-format cards after performing a match of **file name** and **file size** in your specified backup destination(s).
+ReelGuard is a free Windows app for anyone dealing with card media who needs confidence that every card has been backed up before it’s reused or reformatted.
+It detects inserted card media and confirms the files on the card exist in your backup destinations.
+You can wipe or fake-format cards after the app performs a match of file name and file size in your specified backup destination(s) so you can reuse the card with confidence.
+Choose from helpful settings to make the app fit your workflow.

+Who it’s for:

+- DITs, Media Managers and Data Wranglers
+- Edit assistants and post-production teams handling card media
+- Anyone who wants a final “did we really back up this card?” check before reusing camera cards
+- ReelGuard is used by DITs, Assistant Editors and Data Wranglers on major large-scale productions across Australia and world-wide.

-> **Important:** ReelGuard does **not** perform checksum or hash verification.
-It compares file names and file sizes.
-You are responsible for using appropriate ingest and checksum tools in your workflow when offloading card media.
+> **Important:** ReelGuard doesn't perform checksum verification of your media.
+It only compares file names and file sizes.
+For end-to-end checksum verification (MD5/SHA/xxHash), you should use your preferred offloading or ingest tool.
+ReelGuard is intended as a final “did the files land where they’re supposed to?” sanity check after you’ve created and verified your backups.
+Use at own risk and make sure to read the documentation.

 More Details & Download link: https://webmojo.com.au/reelguard-backup-checker